simongeilfus/Cinder-Experiments/README.md

 ## Cinder Experiments
-Samples, experiments and other bits of code that don't deserve a repository on their own.
+A collection of experiments, samples and other bits of code.

 ***WORK IN PROGRESS - Currently updating everything to Cinder 0.9***